XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/Notes.md

       * **Cons:**
           * Loses the `rg_penalty` loss, which is a significant research compromise.
           * The *one-time* graph partitioning by `ClusterData` (for $N=1M$) might take a while, but it only has to be done once.

-I am excited to see what this dual-pronged approach yields.
-This is a very strong and well-structured research plan.

-Would you like to discuss the specifics of adapting the data generation (`generate_and_save_zeros`) to run as a high-throughput parallel job on GCP for scaling to 10 million or 100 million zeros?